Southern Gems Tour

 Kona Coffee Farm Tour and Tasting

-Kona coffee farms, located on the slopes of Hualālai and Mauna Loa on the Big Island of Hawaii, are world-renowned for producing some of the finest coffee due to the region's ideal growing conditions.
-The rich volcanic soil, perfect elevation, and consistent weather create a unique environment that gives Kona coffee its distinctive flavor profile.
-Visitors to these farms can tour the coffee plantations, learn about the cultivation process, and enjoy fresh tastings of this premium coffee right at the source.
+Greenwell coffee farm, located on the slopes of Hualālai and Mauna Loa on the Big Island of Hawaii, is world-renowned for producing some of the finest coffee due to the region's ideal growing conditions.
+The rich volcanic soil, perfect elevation, and consistent weather create a unique environment that gives Kona coffee its distinctive flavour profile.
+While visiting Greenwell farm you will have a private tour of the coffee plantation, learn about the cultivation process, and enjoy fresh tastings of this premium coffee right at the source.

 Southernmost Point Scenic Lookout

-The Southernmost Point Scenic Lookout, located at South Point on the Big Island of Hawai’i, marks the southernmost tip of the United States.
-This remote and windswept area offers stunning views of the Pacific Ocean, dramatic cliffs, and an opportunity to witness local fishermen practicing ancient Hawaiian fishing techniques.
+“Kalae” the Southernmost Point Scenic Lookout, located at South Point on the Big Island of Hawai’i, marks the southernmost tip of the United States.
+This remote and windswept area offers stunning views of the Pacific Ocean, dramatic cliffs and a vantage point of Papakōlea or green sands beach.
 The lookout is a popular spot for photography, taking in the vast ocean horizon, and experiencing the rugged beauty of Hawaii's southernmost edge.

 Malasadas are a popular Portuguese-inspired treat in Hawaii, known for their fluffy, doughnut-like texture with no hole and a generous coating of sugar.
 These deep-fried pastries are often enjoyed plain or filled with various creams, such as custard, guava, and chocolate, adding a burst of flavor to every bite.
-Commonly found at local bakeries and celebrated during events, malasadas have become a beloved sweet indulgence across the Hawaiian Islands.
+Other common treats include freshly roasted Macadamia nuts or honey from Big Island Bee company.

 Black Sand Beach

 Punalu'u Black Sand Beach, located on the Big Island of Hawai’i, is renowned for its striking black sand created by volcanic activity and the erosion of lava.
-This unique beach is not only a visual marvel but also a popular spot for observing Hawaiian green sea turtles, which often bask on the shore.
-Visitors can enjoy the picturesque contrast of the dark sand against the vibrant blue ocean while appreciating the serene and rugged beauty of this coastal gem.
+This unique beach is not only a visual marvel but also a popular spot for observing Hawaiian green sea turtles or Honu in the Hawaiian language, which often bask on the shore.
+Visitors can enjoy the picturesque contrast of the dark sand glittered with olivine crystals against the vibrant blue ocean while appreciating the serene and rugged beauty of this coastal gem.

 Volcanoes National Park